Delta Alpha Pi Honor Society (DAPi)

 DAPi provides a platform for members to capitalize on their talents through a variety of initiatives.
 Students can advocate, educate, and problem-solve through their contributions to events and publications.
 Meetings and workshops allow students to establish a peer network, which in turn strengthens their confidence and motivation for degree completion.
 Members enjoy recognition from the college for their academic achievements.
 Additional benefits include an honor cord and pin to wear at graduation, as well as eligibility for awards and scholarships.
 DAPi opens doors for members to reflect on education and revise social narratives about the roles that students can play.

 In the honor society’s first five years at NSCC, DAPi has hosted two collegewide celebrations of learning diversity and the arts, including spoken word and silent auction art programs.
-Members created three publications, the last of which was a contender in a national literary magazine competition.
+Members have created three publications; the last of which was awarded two regional prizes in the 2016 CCHA Literary Magazine Competition.
 Members presented a panel discussion that examined relationships between learning and perceptions of ability and filmed a training session for faculty.
 DAPi has also held interactive awareness events on selected topics.
 The honor society offers some options for members to work on projects independently, but collaboration with peers remains a central and significant component of DAPi.

 Student Feedback and Recognition